 Atlanta Drowning Accident Attorney

 The Centers for Disease Control and Prevention estimates that there are 3,960 fatal drownings per year in the United States.
 This is a staggering number.
+According to the Georgia Department of Public Health, Georgia averages 122 deaths per year.
 What’s even more alarming is that many of them are preventable.
 There are many instances where a loved one drowns through no fault of their own.
 When this occurs, someone should be held responsible.

 What a Lawyer Can Do for You